Henry de Candole: Education

-HHVdeC was educated at Marlborough College and King's College, Cambridge.
+De Candole was educated at Marlborough College and King's College, Cambridge.
 In 1920 he studied for ordination at Westcott House, Cambridge before returning to his old school as Assistant Chaplain.

 Career

 From 1920 until 1926 he was Resident Chaplain to the Archbishop of Canterbury, followed by a curacy in Newcastle upon Tyne.

 After two years as Chaplain at Peterhouse, Cambridge de Candole served in a variety of posts within the Diocese of Chichester between 1937 and 1949.
-He took charge of Wiston Church, Sussex in 1939–40, while the rector was absent on Army service and was Vicar of Henfield from 1940–49.
+He took charge of Wiston Church, Sussex in 1939–40, while the rector was absent on Army service and was Vicar of Henfield from 1940 to 1949.
 In 1949 he was appointed Suffragan Bishop of Knaresborough where he combined pastoral duties with service to the “Parish and People” movement.

 A prolific author (see Bibliography below) and a passionate Liturgist he died on 16 June 1971.
 He bequeathed his considerable diaries to the nation.
 They are currently held at Lambeth Palace Library, and a distillation of these has been published.